Appearance & Reality > The Lord Jesus Christ > Strong and weak

 And a man of knowledge increases power.

-Some may not realise that being truly strong is vitally related to knowledge and wisdom.
-Proverbs 24:5 tells us: “a wise man is strong”.
-Although being truly strong is not just about having wisdom, wisdom is an important aspect of and contributes to being truly strong.
-And if we are also men of knowledge, we can be truly powerful.
+Being truly strong is vitally related to having knowledge and wisdom.
+Proverbs 24:5 tells us: “A wise man is strong”.
+This tells us that wisdom is an important aspect of being truly strong and contributes to it.
+And if we are also men of true knowledge, we can be truly powerful.

-Knowledge and wisdom are very important in spiritual warfare.
-Deception is a major form of spiritual attack.
+Knowledge and wisdom are very important in spiritual warfare, where deception is a major form of attack.
 If we are ignorant and foolish, we can be easily deceived.
-Knowledge together with wisdom helps us understand what is happening, recognise the strategy and wiles of the evil one, and know how to respond, take our stand and overcome him.
+Having knowledge and wisdom helps us understand what is happening, recognise the strategies and wiles of the evil one, and know how to take our stand and overcome him.

-Being able to perceive and recognise truth is part of true knowledge and wisdom.
-As we go through various situations in life, it is important that we perceive accurately what is going on, including the issues involved, what it is that really matters in that situation, and how to strengthen ourselves in the Lord to face the situation well.
+Part of true knowledge and wisdom is the ability to perceive and recognise truth.
+As we go through various situations in life, it is important that we perceive accurately what is going on, what the issues involved are, what really matters in that situation, and how to strengthen ourselves in the Lord to face the situation well.

-True knowledge has to do with biblical truth as revealed by God; it is not worldly knowledge.
-True knowledge and wisdom are also not just mental recognition, but truth incorporated in us - there is a positive moral and spiritual dimension to it.
-To appreciate this, we look at Romans 12.
-In verse 2, Paul says, “And do not be conformed to this world, but be transformed by the renewing of your mind”.
-And this follows from a life consecrated to God (v.
+To appreciate this, let us look at Romans 12.
+In verse 2, Paul says: “And do not be conformed to this world, but be transformed by the renewing of your mind”.
+This follows from his description of a life consecrated to God (v.
 1).

-The renewing of our minds does not involve only the mental faculty.
+The renewing of our minds does not involve only the mental faculties.
 It involves spiritual understanding and a moral response.
-Our minds are renewed when we receive the truth into our lives and commit ourselves to live by it.
+Our minds are renewed when we receive the truth into our hearts and commit ourselves to live by it.
+It is the moral and spiritual mindset of the person.
 The more we incorporate the truth into our lives, the greater will be the renewal and transformation.

 When our minds are renewed, we will be more able to appreciate the truth and respond to life’s situations with wisdom.
 If we merely understand things at the mental level, we will find it difficult to go through trying situations of life.
-But if truth has become a part of us, we will be able to perceive issues of life more wholesomely and, when confronted with difficult issues, will be more able to deal with them.
+But if truth has become a part of us, we will be able to perceive issues of life more wholesomely.
+When confronted with difficult issues, we will be more able to deal with them.
 This is the kind of knowledge God desires us to have.

 Isaiah 30:15